sorin-ionescu/prezto/modules/perl/README.md

 Perl versions older than 5.14 do not support the local installation of Perl modules natively.
-This module allows for local installation of Perl modules on Mac OS X Lion in *~/Library/Perl/5.12* by altering the environment.
+This module allows for local installation of Perl modules on Mac OS X in *~/Library/Perl/5.12* by altering the environment.

 ### Usage